cambrion-vision/docs/docs/pipelines/executions.md

 ---
-description: Using executions
+description: Using executions for batch processing
 sidebar_position: 3
 ---

-# Using an execution
+# Batch processing

 Before running the pipeline you can populate the execution with media files (e.g. images, pdf etc.) which subsequently can be used in a pipeline.
 This enables a simple and efficient way for **batch processing**.